scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 If no workers are running, ``fmin`` will block after enqueing one trial.
 To run ``fmin`` with ``MongoTrials`` requires that you:

-1. ensure that mongod is running on the specified "host" and "port",
+1. Ensure that mongod is running on the specified "host" and "port",
-#. choose a database name to use for a *particular fmin call*, and
+#.
+Choose a database name to use for a *particular fmin call*, and
-#. start one or more `hyperopt-mongo-worker` processes.
+#.
+Start one or more `hyperopt-mongo-worker` processes.

 There is a generic `hyperopt-mongo-worker` script in Hyperopt's ``scripts`` subdirectory that can be run from a command line like this: